relevance/edn-ruby/README.md

 There are two tags built in by default: `#uuid`, used for UUIDs, and `#inst`, used for an instant in time.
 In `edn-ruby`, `#inst` is converted to a Time, and Time values are tagged as `#inst`.
 There is not a UUID data type built into Ruby, so `#uuid` is converted to a string, but if you require `edn/uuid`, `#uuid` values are converted to an instance of `EDN::UUID`.

-Tags that are not registered are converted as their base data type and a warning will be shown.
+Tags that are not registered generate a generic one-element hash that includes the tag as the key and the tagged element as the value.

 ### Registering a New Tag For Reading